Hello world

 👋🏻 I went down another rabbit hole.

-My wife and I moved into a new place a few months ago and we’ve been spending a lot of time fixing and improving things: electrical, plumbing, landscaping, and so forth.
+We moved into a new place a few months ago and have been spending a lot of time fixing and improving things: electrical, plumbing, landscaping, and so forth.
 Our to-do list is probably a hundred items long but we’ve miraculously gotten through most of it.
-We largely DIYed and learned on the fly.
-I plan to write more about what we did… eventually.
+I’ll write more about that whole experience at some point.

 The latest rabbit hole has been my home networking & servers.
 One of my pre-requisites for this new place was fiber internet, which actually ruled out a lot of homes.
-I ended up with AT&T 5-gigabit fiber for $225/month.
-Google Fiber might be available soon and offers a 8-gigabit plan for only $150/month, but in the meantime, this is the best home networking stack I’ve ever had:
+I ended up with 5-gigabit fiber for $225/month from AT&T. 8-gigabit fiber for $150/month from Google is coming, so I’ll switch when that becomes available.
+As of Aug 30, 2025, this is my home networking stack:

 I currently have two servers running at home: a custom-built Unraid NAS and a M4 Mac Mini.
 I’ll write about the NAS in a separate post, but the Mac Mini is one of my favorite Apple devices in recent memory.
 I got the base model with 10G ethernet - an insane performance/$ value.
 I’ve deployed numerous homelab services like Scrypted NVR, Plex, pi-hole, Homebridge, caddy on it and yet it’s cold to the touch with no fan noise.